-As part of our school induction we ensure that all staff, students and volunteers are trained and informed of school safeguarding procedures.
+As part of our school induction we ensure that all Acorns staff are trained and informed of school safeguarding procedures.
 We will take steps to ensure that any groups or individuals who hire and/or use our building or grounds inside or outside of school hours, follow the local child protection guidelines and are aware of their safeguarding duties.

-We will ensure that all staff, students and volunteers read, understand and are aware of:
+We will ensure that all Acorns staff understand and are aware of:

-- BINS Safeguarding and Child Protection policy - Keeping Children Safe in Education (2019) [Part One] and school leaders and staff that work directly with children will also read Annex A - BINS code of conduct - BINS's Physical Intervention Policy - The Childcare Disqualifications Regulations Document - BINS Behaviour Policy - the safeguarding response to children who go missing from education - the role of the Designated Safeguarding Lead - the identity of BINS Designated Safeguarding Lead and Deputies
+- Acorns Safeguarding and Child Protection policy - Keeping Children Safe in Education (2019) [Part One] and school leaders and staff that work directly with children will also read Annex A - Acorns code of conduct - The schools' Physical Intervention Policies - The Childcare Disqualifications Regulations Document - Acorns Behaviour Policy - the safeguarding response to children who go missing from education - the role of the Designated Safeguarding Lead - the identity of the Acorns Designated Safeguarding Lead

-BINS will publish our Safeguarding and Child Protection policy on our website and hard copies will be available on request from the school office.
+Acorns will publish our Safeguarding and Child Protection policy on our website and hard copies will be available on request from the club.

-The roles of the Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead will be explicit in their job descriptions and we will ensure that they have the time and resources to fulfil their duties.
+The roles of the Designated Safeguarding Lead will be explicit in their job descriptions and we will ensure that they have the time and resources to fulfil their duties.